Embassy of the United States, Tehran: History

 After the fall and violent occupation of the American Embassy, the Islamic Revolutionary Guard Corps used it as a training center, and continue to maintain the complex.
 The brick walls that form the perimeter (the embassy grounds are the size of a city block) feature a number of anti-American murals commissioned by the government of Iran.
 The site has also housed a bookstore and a museum.

+In April 2026, during reported hostilities between the United States and Iran, airstrikes and related military actions were reported to have taken place in and around Tehran, including areas near the former Embassy of the United States compound, which has been under Iranian control since 1979.

+According to media reports, explosions in the vicinity caused damage to parts of the compound, with some sources indicating material damage to sections of the site and surrounding facilities.
+The complex, which has been used for state-affiliated exhibitions and a museum, was also reported to have been affected.
+The incident occurred amid wider strikes on infrastructure and symbolic sites in Tehran during the escalation of the conflict.